 Article 46.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to rezone Assessors Map C23, Block 18, Lot 24 (as shown on the January 2004 Assessors Maps) to Village District.
+To see if the Town will vote to rezone Assessors Map C23, Block 18, Lot 24 (as shown on the January 2004 Assessors Maps) to Village District.

 This lot is currently zoned as Residential Agricultural but is on the corner of Routes 58/44 and High Street.